ironbar/arc25/docs/modeling/Iteration_16_search_with_base_models.md

 I have also seen that `enable_prefix_caching` allows faster execution the second time we call the model.
 If the number of output tokens is small we can notice the inference speed, for example increasing to 150 tokens/second from an initial 75.
 For longer generations the effect is not that big.

+### Try the Qwen2.5-Coder-14B-Instruct model

+Just loading the 14B model with VLLM takes 4 minutes, although is a [4-bit quantized GGUF version](https://huggingface.co/Qwen/Qwen2.5-Coder-14B-Instruct-GGUF).
+I had to also download the tokenizer from the [normal version](https://huggingface.co/Qwen/Qwen2.5-Coder-14B-Instruct)

+It is capable of generating text at 100 tokens/s.

 ## Results

 ## Conclusion